J&J Medical Connect

 UPTRAVI - Treatment of Pediatric Patients With Pulmonary Arterial Hypertension

-Click on the following links to related sections within the document: Phase 3 SALTO Study, Beghetti et al (2023), Phase 2 Study, and Information From the Literature.
+Click on the following links to related sections within the document: Phase 3 SALTO Study, Phase 2 Study, and Information From the Literature.

-Abbreviations: 6MWD, 6-minute walk distance; ADR, adverse drug reaction; AE, adverse event; AUC, area under curve; BID, twice daily; CEC, clinical events committee, CI, confidence interval; COVID-19, coronavirus disease 2019; iMTD, individual maximum tolerated dose; NT-proBNP, N-terminal pro-B-type natriuretic peptide; PAH, pulmonary arterial hypertension; PK, pharmacokinetics; PVRI, pulmonary vascular resistance index; SAE, serious adverse event; SD, standard deviation; TEAE, treatment-emergent adverse event; WU, wood units.
+Abbreviations: ADR, adverse drug reaction; AE, adverse event; AUC, area under curve; BID, twice daily; CEC, clinical events committee, CI, confidence interval; GMRs, geometric mean ratios; iMTD, individual maximum tolerated dose; NT-proBNP, N-terminal pro-B-type natriuretic peptide; PAH, pulmonary arterial hypertension; PK, pharmacokinetics; PVRI, pulmonary vascular resistance index; SAE, serious adverse event; SD, standard deviation; TEAE, treatment-emergent adverse event; WU, wood units.

 SUMMARY

-• The phase 3 SALTO study was a pivotal, randomized, multicenter, double-blind, placebo-controlled, parallel-group study to assess the efficacy and safety of selexipag versus placebo as add-on treatment to standard of care in pediatric PAH patients.
-The study is estimated to be completed in 2027.1,2
+• The phase 3 SALTO study (N=138) was a randomized, multicenter, double-blind, placebo-controlled, parallel-group study evaluating the efficacy and safety of selexipag vs placebo as add-on treatment to standard of care in pediatric pulmonary arterial hypertension (PAH) patients.
+The double-blind treatment period of SALTO has been completed, and a 3-year open-label extension period is ongoing, with completion estimated in October 2027.1-3

-• The primary endpoint was the descriptive analysis of time to first clinical events committee (CEC) confirmed progression event.
-There was no significant difference between selexipag and placebo groups.2
+• The primary endpoint was a descriptive analysis of time to first clinical events committee (CEC) confirmed progression event.
+There was no significant difference between the selexipag and placebo groups.2

-• Adverse events (AEs) were consistent with the known safety profile of UPTRAVI in adults.2
+• Adverse events (AEs) were consistent with the known safety profile of selexipag in adults.2

-• A phase 2, multicenter, noncomparative, open-label study evaluated the dosage, efficacy, and safety of selexipag in Japanese pediatric patients with PAH.
-Findings are summarized below.5
+• A phase 2, multicenter, noncomparative, open-label study (N=6) evaluated the dosage, efficacy, and safety of selexipag in Japanese pediatric patients with PAH.
+Key findings are summarized below.6

-• Additional literature relating to the efficacy and safety of selexipag has been identified and summarized below.6-9
+• Additional literature reporting the use of selexipag in pediatric patients has been identified and summarized below.7-10

-• Additional citations are included in the REFERENCES section.10-22
+• Additional citations are included in the REFERENCES section.5,11-25

 CLINICAL DATA

-The phase 3 SALTO study was a pivotal, randomized, multicenter, double-blind, placebo-controlled, parallel-group study to assess the efficacy and safety of selexipag versus placebo as add-on treatment to standard of care in pediatric PAH patients.
-Selexipag or matching placebo was initiated twice daily (BID) at a dose based on the body weight on day 1.
-Please see Table: Dosing Regimen, as Reported in SALTO.
-Selexipag was uptitrated during the first 12 weeks until patients reached the individualized maximum tolerated dose (iMTD) or until a maximum dose corresponding to their baseline body weight category was achieved.
-Uptitration period was followed by a maintenance period until end of treatment, at the maximum tolerated dose.2
+The phase 3 SALTO study was a randomized, multicenter, double-blind, placebo-controlled, parallel-group trial designed to assess the efficacy and safety of selexipag vs placebo as add-on treatment to standard of care in pediatric PAH patients.1-3,26 Selexipag oral tablets or matching placebo were initiated twice daily (BID) at a dose based on the the patient's body weight on day 1.1 A population PK modeling approach was used to determine the proposed selexipag dose regimen in the pediatric PAH population.5 A subsequent phase 2 pediatric PK study confirmed that this weight-based dosing regimen was appropriate for assessment in the phase 3 SALTO trial.4 Please see Table: Dosing Regimen, as Reported in SALTO.
+Selexipag tablets in strengths of 50, 100, 150, and 200 mcg were supplied to the SALTO investigation sites to facilitate starting doses.
+These tablet strengths were combined as needed to achieve each patient’s incremental titration doses and maximum dose.26 Selexipag was up titrated during the first 12 weeks until patients reached either the individual maximum tolerated dose (iMTD) or the maximum dose corresponding to their baseline body weight category.
+The uptitration period was followed by a maintenance period until the end of treatment, during which patients continued on their maximum tolerated dose.2

 Body Weight Group, kg